Mehrdadt1999/MRI_Preprocessing/README.md

 ## 7. Data Cleaning (MetaData & Pictures)
 In this part, as has been said in [Clinical and Scanner Information](https://pi-cai.grand-challenge.org/DATA/) so many features need to be drop. so In this section I do this.
 Also I a set `Study Instance UID` or `Study Instance_UID` for index of datasets.
 Since the rest of the features are very important, I can't fill `nan` values with inaccurate values, so I delete them.

+## 8. Making Datasets
+The reason that I separate this code in to several parts, is that I can modify and manipulate better and also I have checkpoints in my code execution.
+This part made checkpoint and save the dataset of pictures.

-## 8. Histogram of Height, Width and channels of pics
+## 9. Histogram of Height, Width and channels of pics
 In this part I plot histogram of Height, Width and slices of pictures.
 I do this for find out the distribution of my data (pictures).

-## 9. Add Label to Dataframe
+## 10. Add Label to Dataframe
 Based on Dataset I find out that the label of dataset, stored in [marksheet.csv](https://github.com/DIAGNijmegen/picai_labels/blob/main/clinical_information/marksheet.csv).
-I stored this file in this repository and you can access to it. labels stored in `case_csPCa` column.
+I stored this file in this repository and you can access to it. labels are stored in `case_csPCa` column.

+## 11. Image Normalization
+In this part I Normalize the intensity of voxels and based on distributions which are shown in this part I select standard Normalization, as you can see, in charts I have to align the intensity in to one value, in doesn't matter that counts of them are different  but they has to be like each other.

+## 12. Noise Handling and Contrast Enhancement
+In this part I use bilateral filter, gaussian filter and median filter for Noise handling and non of them works well. for contrast enhancement I use clahe and as we can see in pictures and based on PSNR and SSIM that the contrast of pictures are getting better.